 - The non-static nature of this product prevents it from attracting dirt.

 - In addition to being durable, it is also wear-resistant.

 Cons of Cotton

-Cotton wrinkles easily, which means that it needs to be constantly ironed.
-This can be a significant disadvantage, primarily if you use cotton for official or travel purposes.
+It is important to note that cotton wrinkles easily, which means that it must be ironed continuously.
+This can be a significant disadvantage if cotton is to be used for official purposes or travel.

 Similarly, it takes longer for cotton fabrics to dry when you wash them because they retain much water.

 Because the cotton has a high flammability rating, it burns rapidly as it is highly combustible.

 In the case of extreme dampness, it can eventually develop mildew, which can cause permanent damage to the carpet.